Dhavalsinh Zala

+Biography

+Dhavalsinh Zala belongs to the Koli community of Gujarat.
 Zala along with Alpesh Thakor quit Indian National Congress and was a member of the post 2019 Indian Rajya Sabha elections in Gujarat.
-He fought by 2019 bye-election but lost.

 He is the Vice President of Gujarat Kshatriy Thakor Sena.
 He also plays the role of Thakor Sena spokesperson.

-He again contested from Bayad in the bypoll held on 21 October 2019 and lost to the Congress candidate.
+He again contested from Bayad in the by-poll held on 21 October 2019, where he lost to the Congress candidate.
+In the 2022 assembly elections, he was elected as an independent candidate from the Bayad assembly seat.